Get our weekly newsletter for the latest in money news, credit card offers + more ways to save

 Star Alliance is the world’s largest airline association with the highest number of member airlines, destinations and daily flights.
 The alliance was established in 1997 by five founding airlines from three continents.
-It has since grown to 28 members that fly between more than 190 countries.
+It has since grown to 28 Star Alliance members that fly between more than 190 countries.

-If you’re a member of an airline reward program within the Star Alliance, you can redeem points when flying with 28 member airlines.
+If you’re a member of an airline rewards program within the Star Alliance, you can redeem points when flying with 28 member airlines.
 For example, if you are a member of United Airlines reward program and you travel with Lufthansa, you can still earn United miles for that flight.

 Is there a Star Alliance credit card?

 No, there isn’t a Star Alliance credit card.
 But you can get a United Airlines credit card to earn and redeem miles on flights with Star Alliance airlines.

 Also, if you frequently fly United Airlines, United Express or any of its select partners, you can earn:

 Premier qualifying segments (PQS).

 Once you accumulate enough of all three, you’ll upgrade to a United Premier status, which brings additional perks and benefits on Star Alliance flights.